oslabs-beta/LogYard/README.md

     - See your logs in real time.
     - Sort and filter logs based on level and customizable properties.
     - Save custom filters to your account.
     - Visualize your logs through several graph types.
-Using log-type filtering and time selection, only visualize the logs you need.
+Using filters and time selection, only visualize the logs you need.

 # <img width='20px' src='./public/Icon.png'/> Demo Our Product